View Profile Page

-My current research agenda is shaped by a desire to strengthen the structures that support equitable and effective secondary science education in a variety of contexts.
-This is important because many reform efforts concerned with equity often seem to bypass secondary school teachers—and this is a situation I would like to address in my work.
-This agenda follows six thematic strands:
+Dr. Larkin's current research agenda is shaped by a desire to strengthen the structures that support equitable and effective secondary science education in a variety of contexts.
+Unfortunately many reform efforts concerned with equity often seem to bypass secondary school teachers—a situation he aims to address in his work.
+His research agenda and expertise follows four thematic strands:

 - Deep Knowledge: Learning to Teach Science for Understanding and Equity (Teacher's College Press, 2013)